202307048/Bachelor-Phylogenetic-Diversity/README.md

 Effect of future extinctions of endangered species on phylogenetic diversity in terrestrial and marine mammals

 Description:
-Conatins all the raw data sourced from PHYLACINE version (1.2.1), the R scripts and the produced result, used in the bachelor thesis.
+Conatins all the raw data sourced from PHYLACINE version (1.2.1), the R scripts and the produced results, used in bachelor thesis.

 Common Abriviations:
 terr - Terrestrial realm